majid-L/next13-app/README.md

 # Interactive front-end app with Next.js and Tailwind CSS

-Welcome to this Next13 application!
+Welcome to this Next13 CRUD application!
 Let's first dive into the main features of this project.

 <br></br>
 <img src='./public/images/next.svg' width=300>